 An experienced IRB Member or an experience IRB Administrator who is not an IRB Member may review IRB Determinations or IRB Decision Aid requests.
-When it is necessary for the reviewers to consult with General Counsel, OCAS, or the Privacy Officer, when making a determination, the reviewer should document such communications in the IRB records.
+When it is necessary for the reviewers to consult with General Counsel, OCAS, or the Privacy Officer, the reviewer should document such communications in the IRB records.